-Sequoia has made five investments in Israeli companies or companies with clear connections to the country this year.
-It invested in mobile content company Amobee’s $5 million Series A in March with Accel; digital camera lens software startup Dblur’s $6 million Series A in April with Landa Ventures, Siemens and Tempo Capital Partners; Internet telephone company Jajah’s $3 million Series A; security software startup PortAuthority’s $18 million Series D, led by New Enterprise Associates; and networked storage company Sanrad’s $10 million Series B, which was led by Foundation Capital.
+The firm has invested in five companies so far this year that are based in Israeli or have a strong connection to the country.
+The firm invested in mobile content company Amobee’s $5 million Series A in March with Accel; digital camera lens software startup Dblur’s $6 million Series A in April with Landa Ventures, Siemens and Tempo Capital Partners; Internet telephone company Jajah’s $3 million Series A; security software startup PortAuthority’s $18 million Series D, led by New Enterprise Associates; and networked storage company SANRAD’s $10 million Series B, led by Foundation Capital.

 One key difference that may be keeping Sequoia’s investments in Israel small has to do with the country’s market for technology products.
 “China and India are different,” Ditzler says.
 “Entrepreneurs there are making products for their own markets.
 Israel has no natural market, so entrepreneurs there have to build products for the U.S., Europe or Asia.”

 Overall, VC investment in the region has remained relatively steady since the market rebounded from its post-bubble downturn.
 Venture firms poured $404 million into 109 companies during the second quarter of 2006, up just 4% from the $387 million raised by 98 companies during the same period last year, according to the Israel Venture Capital Research Center.